Vyral/base-template/_posts/2018-11-30-why-st--charles-is-the-place-for-you.md

 Did I mention the outstanding school districts?
 Park District is truly exceptional.

-> There’s something for everyone in downtown St. Charles.
+> ## "There’s something for everyone in downtown St. Charles."

 Additionally, I’m so proud to represent JRH properties, LLC, and the fine homes that they build.
 Recently, **they’ve built a beautiful, 150 homesite subdivision on the west side of St. Charles that you just have to see.** Each property is anywhere from a half-acre to an acre, and almost all of them are backed with some type of open space.
 Much of this greenspace is tree-lined and has bike paths, lakes, and ponds.
 It’s absolutely gorgeous.